Vyral/joe-corbisiero/_posts/2021-02-03-your-guide-to-being-a-buyer-in-2021.md

 <p style="text-align: center;"><em>What’s it like being a homebuyer in 2021?
 Today we have your answers.</em></p>

 Today I’m joined by agents Anja Hollands, Javier Hernandez, Desirae Morris, and Ryan Shammam for a discussion focusing on the position of homebuyers in our market.
 What’s changed since January 2020?
 What can buyers expect from the home-buying process?
-What should they consider most important among their wants and needs?
+What should they consider to be most important among their wants and needs?
 All these questions and more will be answered.&nbsp;

 **Feel free to watch the video above in its entirety, or use these timestamps to skip ahead to various sections at your leisure:&nbsp;**